objectivehtml/Google-Maps-for-Craft/README.md

 *No JavaScript required for out the box features.
 Advanced use cases may require additional JavaScript for some functionality.

+### Wiki

+For more information and documentation, [refer to the Wiki](https://github.com/objectivehtml/Google-Maps-for-Craft/wiki).

 ### Support

 During the initial beta support may be limited, but will still be provided.
 For the benefit of others, if you have an bug, feature request, or question about implementation be sure to use the issues here in Github.
 If private support is required, you may email [support@objectivehtml.com](mailto:support@objectivehtml.com).